 5. Winterhaven Festival of Lights supports the Local Community Food Bank

-Winterhaven Festival of Lights supports the Tucson Community Food Bank.
+Winterhaven Festival of Lights supports the Community Food Bank of Southern Arizona.
 Volunteers at the event accept both cash donations as well as donations of canned goods at the event.
 Given that the event is free, bringing a donation for the community food bank is a great way to give back to the community while celebrating the season.
+So make sure you bring canned food donations!

 I am all about supporting local businesses and communities as much as I can when I travel.
 The same is true for our staycations.
 Winterhaven Festival of Lights supports the local community foodbank with drop boxes for food or cash donations at each entrance.